 My host dad and I immediately got along as I see him much more than my host mom.
 Although I have an amazing relationship with her too.
 I feel like I can always speak about anything with her.
 She is very understanding.

-Two days later my host mom, host dad and I had a meeting and we spoke about the incident and we all said how we felt.
+Two days later my host mom, host dad, and I had a meeting and we spoke about the incident and we all said how we felt.
 We then buried the hatchet.
 I am very happy and thankful that thereafter our relationship has been the same as before the argument and we get along just fine.
-I have always enjoyed having conversations with him because I feel that we can speak very easily.
+Conversations with him were always enjoyable because I feel that we can speak very easily.
 I have also in the meantime sat and reminded myself that he has a reason for dealing with certain situations the way that he does and I am the type of person that doesn’t hold a grudge but instead look at the reasons for why things happen.

 I also went to my friend (she is from my home country and lives very close to me) for the weekend.
 And if it wasn’t for her I would’ve probably packed my bags and went home.
 She made everything so much better just by being there and understanding.
 She really showed me what true friendship is.